 Affordable housing options for younger same-sex couples seeking to purchase their own property in Singapore are limited.
 Unlike many of their heterosexual counterparts, Singaporean same-sex couples do not qualify for most Housing & Development Board (HDB) schemes that require applying couples to be married or eligible to marry.
 This leaves same-sex couples to apply under the Single Singapore Citizen Scheme or Joint Singles Scheme.

 However, both schemes require applicants to be at least 35 years of age.
 In contrast, other schemes available for heterosexual Singaporean couples only require the applicants to be at least 21 years of age.

 Rights of each partner to the HDB flat

 It is common for Singaporean couples to use their Central Provident Fund (CPF) monies or obtain a HDB loan to partially pay for the purchase of their HDB flat.
 However, only a co-owner of the flat can do so.
 Same-sex couples should therefore be aware that if they apply under the Single Singapore Citizen Scheme, only one of the partners can be the owner of the flat.
 Except in very special circumstances, HDB does not allow the adding of co-owners (such as the applicant’s partner) to that flat later on.

-This means that not only will the non-owner partner be unable to contribute to the payment of the flat through the use of CPF monies and/or obtaining for a HDB loan, he/she will also not have any legal rights in relation to the flat (e.g. the rights to renovate, rent and sell the flat).
+This means that not only will the non-owner partner be unable to contribute to the payment of the flat through the use of CPF monies and/or obtaining for a HDB loan, he/she will also not have any legal rights in relation to the flat (e.g. the rights to renovate, rent or sell the HDB flat).

 Therefore if a same-sex couple intends for both parties to contribute to the flat’s purchase price through such a manner, or have legal rights in relation to the flat, they may wish to apply under the Joint Singles Scheme so they may opt to hold the flat in both their names as co-owners.